-Eesee Main Contract Flexibility: Modify the main Eesee contract to allow redirection of fees to a different EeseeFeeSplitter instance.
+• Eesee Main Contract Flexibility: Modify the main Eesee contract to allow redirection of fees to a different EeseeFeeSplitter instance.
 This change would permit the use of an updated fee splitter if necessary without requiring complex migrations.
 This method provides flexibility for future updates and allows the system to adapt to new fee distribution strategies or address corrections.

-Admin Functionality for EeseeFeeSplitter: Introduce administrative functions that enable the update of payee addresses and their corresponding shares.
+Functionality EeseeFeeSplitter: Admin for Introduce • administrative functions that enable the update of payee addresses and their corresponding shares.
 This update capability should be gated behind strong access control checks to prevent unauthorized changes.